ZSDM-HDR/Zero-Shot-Diffusion-HDR/README.md

 To fine tune the model with decoding-encoding process, use `models/cldm_v15_ftenc.yaml` as the config file.

 ## Test
-Put the MSCN maps, the bluured luma maps, and the original images in `test_imgs/` as the example test image does.
+Put the MSCN maps, the blured luma maps, and the original images in `test_imgs/` as the example test image does.
 Use `models/cldm_v15_inference.yaml` as the config file.

 `python test.py`